Bellevue Fact Sheet

 Safe, walkable and easily accessible from anywhere in the Pacific Northwest, downtown Bellevue is a vibrant fusion of welcoming hotels, restaurants, nightclubs, arts & culture, outdoor recreation, and the Meydenbauer Convention Center.
 Surrounded by pristine natural beauty with big-city amenities, Bellevue offers a world-class shopping and entertainment experience and is home to innovative global corporations.
 Major employers include Puget Sound Energy, Symetra Financial, Microsoft, Boeing, T-Mobile USA, Verizon, Expedia, Nordstrom, Overlake Hospital, Group Health Medical Center and Bellevue College.

-Bellevue is the fifth largest city in Washington, with a population of more than 130,200.
-It is the high-tech and retail center of King County's Eastside, with more than 130,000 jobs and a skyline of gleaming high-rises.
+Bellevue is one of the largest cities in Washington State, with a population of more than 150,000.
+It is the high-tech and retail center of King County's Eastside, with more than 160,000 jobs and a skyline of gleaming high-rises.

 Bellevue residents are some of the most highly educated in the state, with 61 percent of adults over age 25 having a bachelor's degree or higher.